Everything you need to know about ‘The Book of Mormon’ in London

 Who was in the original The Book of Mormon cast in London?

-The original London cast of The Book of Mormon starred two Broadway performers, both reprising their roles.
+The original The Book of Mormon London cast starred two Broadway performers, both reprising their roles.

 Gavin Creel played Elder Price, who'd previously starred in a London revival of Hair at the Gielgud Theatre.
 Since then, he's played Dr. Pomatter in Waitress at the Adelphi Theatre opposite Sara Bareilles.